 A tiny CTA added at the end of your email copy has a low chance of getting noticed.

-You’ve seen plenty of CTA ideas in this post.
+You’ve seen plenty of call-to-action emails and examples in this post.
 Now, you’ll learn how to develop these CTAs into powerful converters.

 1. Stick to one CTA per email

 The more different CTAs you include in your email copy, the further you drive your subscribers away from the desired action.
 Use one or (maximum) two CTAs per email to keep your audience focused on a specific action.

 Secondary CTAs can be used for related actions (like seeing different kinds of products in the same category, or reading another user testimonial), but it’s best to make a clear separation in your email design.

 This rule doesn’t apply when you need to include duplicate CTAs because your email content is long.